snowdrop/export-github-flows/README.md

 works, the information such as `run:` or `run: |`  or environment variables set `env:` could be more than valuable for local debugging, fine-tuning, etc purposes.

-So, to export the information in a file, you can then use the following bash script and pass as parameter the file to be processed:
+To play with it and export the information in a file, you can then use the following bash script and pass as parameter the file to be processed:
 ```bash
 ./scripts/export-jobs.sh </path/workflow-file.yml>
 ```